chpladmin/chpl-api/chpl/chpl-etl/README.md

 ## Search a directory

+A batch parsing script is available in `parse-template.sh`.
+The script should be renamed to `parse.sh`, and will need to be modified to set user-specific configurations:
+ - "To" email address(es)
+ - "From" email address
+ - SMTP settings
+ - SMTP user name
+ - SMTP password

-A batch parsing script is available in `parse.sh`.
-This script will look in a directory: `chpl-api/chpl/chpl-etl/input` for any files ending in `.xlsx`, and run those files through the ETL, then move the files that were processed into `input/parsed`, along with a timestamped log file that captures the output of the parsing activity.
+This script will look in the directory `./input` for any files ending in `.xlsx`, and run those files through the ETL, then move the files that were processed into `./input/parsed/input`, along with a timestamped log file that captures the output of the parsing activity, as well as the specific `to-update.csv` file that was generated during that run.

 ## Resetting